17 - 18/04/2026

 • Matthias Pfeffer, Journalist, author and advisor; Founder of PfefferMedia and the Council for European Public Space; co-author of the book ‘The open future and its enemies”

-Europe, and the world as a whole, is reaching a critical phase of the fight against climate change and biodiversity loss.
-Progress in limiting emissions and deploying renewable energies is happening but needs to be accelerated.
+Europe and the world as a whole are entering a critical phase in the fight against climate change and biodiversity loss.
+Progress in limiting emissions and deploying renewable energies is happening, but it needs to be accelerated.
 However, the economy and industries are struggling to decarbonise within a very challenging geo-economic context.

 With: